datatheorem/TrustKit/docs/getting-started.md

  1. All connections within an App that disables TrustKit's network delegate swizzling by setting the `kTSKSwizzleNetworkDelegates` configuration key to `NO`.
  2. Connections that do not rely on the `NSURLConnection` or `NSURLSession` APIs:
      * Connections leveraging different network APIs (such as `NSStream`).
-Instructions on how to retrieve the server's trust object are available in the [Apple documentation](https://developer.apple.com/library/mac/documentation/NetworkingInternet/Conceptual/NetworkingTopics/Articles/OverridingSSLChainValidationCorrectly.html).
+Apple has released a [technical note describing how the server's trust object can be retrieved][https://developer.apple.com/library/ios/technotes/tn2232/_index.html] for the various network APIs (`NSStream`, `CFNetwork`, etc.) available on iOS and OS X.
      * Connections initiated using a third-party SSL library such as OpenSSL.
 The server's trust object needs to be built using the received certificate chain.
  3. Connections happening within an external process:
      * `WKWebView` connections: the server's trust object can be retrieved and validated within the `webView:didReceiveAuthenticationChallenge:completionHandler:` method.